neelfutane/Django-Project-Bookstore/README.md

 - View books with detailed publication info
 - Add books to cart using session-based logic
 - View & manage their cart
-- Switch languages (English, Hindi, Marathi) seamlessly on each page

 💡 *No use of Django Forms or Django Admin* — everything is handled manually using views and templates.